 Below is a chart from my book Crossing the Tiber.
-Fr.
-McDonald read this to the group last evening and no one wanted to comment.
+I read this to the group and no one wanted to comment.
 I explained that ALL the Bible is inspired and these passages need to be integrated into the whole understanding of salvation and not cut out of the Bible.